This article describes how to integrate Anodot using webhooks, and includes:

 - Enter a URL.
 Note that when defining a new URL, the URL must be accessible.
 A good way to test your webhook is with a webhook testing service.
-A free alternative we recommend is https://webhook.site.
+A free alternative we recommend for testing purposes is https://webhook.site.

 - Choose a Time Zone.
-The alert information in the webhook will be based on this time zone.
+The alert information in the webhook will be provided using this time zone.

-- If the RBAC feature is enabled in your account, define the Access Settings:
+- If the Role Based Access (RBAC) is enabled in your account, define the Access Settings:

 - Select Everyone if you want all registered Anodot users to have access to the data in this channel.
 In the Add Members dropdown list, select members already registered in Anodot.
 You can also add email addresses; use a comma-separated list of email addresses.